coderefinery/ase-workshop-2019/ase-talk.md

 ???
 We are not talking QA here...
-- Emphasize testing behaviour - not edge cases.
+- Emphasize testing behavior - not edge cases.
 - Thinking about QA-cases is a separate task.
+---
+# Writing a  test first is ...
+- making a hypothesis.
+- It is a hypothesis that you understand the requirements.

+???
+- You are used to making hypothesis as a part of your scientific training.
+This is nothing new.
+- Once the test passes, the tests serves as confirmation of behavior.
+If the tests breaks, some intend behavior is absent.

 ---

 # Learn Test-Driven Development